Albrtito/ObsidianNotes/02-Atomic/1739196838 - DB Relational dynamics.md

 > [!NOTE] Intro:
 >  The relational dynamics of a model are responsible of **changing the state of the set of relations that create the database.**
 >  + Changes are done in some time
->  + In order to perform the changes a language in required
+>  + In order to perform the changes a language is required
 >  + Operators can either inspect or change.

 ## Relational languages: